fbpx

 • You can then pull the winch rope through the snatch block and connect it (the hook) back to the recovery vehicle’s anchor point

-• Finally, engage the clutch on the winch and put line dampeners on the winch cable for safety reasons
+• Before engaging the winch, be sure to use line dampeners on the winch cable for added safety

 how to use a snatch block